Marc Borbely

 Henry Rouse

-Henry Rouse joined the D.C.
-Tenants’ Rights Center in June 2024.
-Originally from Alabama, Henry moved north and graduated with a B.A. in English from Amherst College.
+Originally from Alabama, Henry moved north and graduated with a B.A. in English from Amherst College in Massachusetts.
+Before practicing law, he taught middle school English, history, and debate, and he coached soccer.
 While attending Georgetown Law, Henry taught trial advocacy to juniors and seniors at a local charter school.
-Upon graduation, he spent seven years teaching Middle School English and history, as well as coaching debate and soccer.
 Henry and his wife live in Arlington, Virginia, where they spend most of their free time trying to keep up with their three young sons.

 Karen Roos